pfroysdon/projects/aerospace/6dof_formation_flight_nonlinear/readme.md

-# 6DOF Flight Sim - non-linear equations
+# 6DOF Formation Flight Sim - nonlinear equations

 -----------------------------------------------------------------------------------

 # Introduction
-This "6DOF Flight Simulation toolbox" implements an advanced 6 degrees of freedom (6DOF) simulation model in Matlab and Simulink using **full-nonlinear optimization for the guidance and control laws (using modern control theory) as well as the optimal non-linear Bayesian state estimation system (more advanced than Kalman filters).**
+This "6DOF Formation Flight Simulation - nonlinear equations toolbox" implements an advanced 6 degrees of freedom (6DOF) simulation model in Matlab and Simulink using **full-nonlinear optimization for the guidance and control laws using modern control theory**, specifically **command filtered backstepping.**

 This project is motivated by nonlinear problems which arise from leader-follower flocking, of which we investigate three cases: a leader with constant velocity, a leader with variable velocity, and a leader with variable velocity with fully distributed flocking.
 This multi-agent network applies knowledge of each agents' kinematics and neighboring agent kinematics (one-hop and two-hop), to maintain the formation and prevent collisions.
 The details are available in the [tech note](https://github.com/pfroysdon/projects/blob/main/aerospace/6dof_formation_flight_nonlinear/tech_note).